YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/GeneralAttributes/Index.rst

             ###link(Default)[whereTagName1(,whereTageName2)]###

-        If the optional part “Default” is used, by default the whereTagName1 is assumed when the extension is launched.
+        If the optional part **Default** is used, by default the whereTagName1 is assumed when the extension is launched.

         The optional whereTagName2 can be used to set a toggle link with two